rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 **Implicit Mapping** is a feature that evaluates a function or an operator repeatedly when it's given with a list or an iterator.

+A function that is capable of Implicit Mapping is marked with an attribute `:map`.
-Consider a function `f(n)` that takes a number value and returns a squared number of it.
+Consider a function `f(n:number):map` that takes a number value and returns a squared number of it.
 You can call it like `f(3)`, which is expected to return a number `9`.
 Here, using Implicit Mapping, you can call it with a list of numbers like below: